awslabs/aws-sdk-kotlin/docs/design/flexible-checksums.md

 [Flexible checksums](https://aws.amazon.com/blogs/aws/new-additional-checksum-algorithms-for-amazon-s3/) is a feature that allows users and services to configure checksum validation for HTTP requests and responses.
-To use the feature, services add an `httpChecksum` trait to their Smithy models.
+To use the feature, AWS services add an [`httpChecksum` trait](https://smithy.io/2.0/aws/aws-core.html#aws-protocols-httpchecksum-trait) to their Smithy models.
 Users may then opt-in to sending request checksums or validating response checksums.

 This document covers the design for supporting flexible checksums in the AWS SDK for Kotlin.

 # `httpChecksum` Trait

-Services use the `httpChecksum` trait on their Smithy operations to enable flexible checksums.
+AWS services use the `httpChecksum` trait on their Smithy operations to enable flexible checksums.
 There are four properties to this trait:
 - `requestChecksumRequired` represents if a checksum is required for the HTTP request
 - `requestAlgorithmMember` represents the opt-in status for sending request checksums (a non-null value means "enabled")